-Apple Final Cut Pro X review
+Apple Final Cut Pro X full review

 With the release of Final Cut Pro X (FCP X), Apple has adopted a radical new approach that will dramatically change the future of non-linear video editing.
 FCP X is not an upgrade of Final Cut Studio, but rather an entirely new application that shares the same name.